-Pasadena, Online, San Jose, and off-campus locations\ \The availability of off-campus locations depends on enrollment.
+Pasadena, Online, San Jose, and off-campus locations The availability of off-campus locations depends on enrollment.

-Students enrolled in the BSBA degree program are required to complete a minimum of 120 credit hours distributed as follows:
+Students enrolled in the Bachelor of Science in Business Administration (BSBA) degree program are required to complete a minimum of 120 credit hours distributed as follows:

-- General Education (GE) curriculum requirements 40 credit hours

-- Major 57 credit hours

-- Concentration requirements 12 credit hours

-- Electives 11 credit hours
+- General Education (GE) curriculum requirements 40 credit hours - Program Lower Division Requirements 15 credit hours - Upper Division Program Core Requirements 32 credit hours - Concentration requirements 12 15 credit hours - General Electives 21 18 credit hours (Variation due to concentration requirements)

 This is a year-round program, including enrollment in summer.
-On-ground and online attendance includes two 8-week terms in fall, spring and summer.
+Attendance includes two 8-week terms in fall, spring and summer.
 A full-time student entering with 0 credits and successfully completing 6 credit hours per term would have a time to completion equivalent to 3 1/3 years, or 40 months.